pathwaycom/llm-app/examples/pipelines/gpt_4o_multimodal_rag/README.md

 ## Multimodal RAG with Pathway

-This showcase illustrates how to get started with multimodal RAG with the help of `GPT-4o` and Pathway.
+Get started with multimodal RAG using `GPT-4o` and Pathway.
+This showcase demonstrates a document processing pipeline that utilizes LLMs in the parsing stage.
+Pathway extracts information from unstructured financial documents, updating results as documents change or new ones arrive.

-This showcase demonstrates a data pipeline that calls into LLMs for document processing.
-In the showcase, you will see how Pathway can extract information from unstructured documents and keep the results up to date when documents change and new documents arrive.
-The extraction is tuned towards financial documents.
-OpenAI's `GPT-4o` model is used to improve accuracy of extraction of information from the tables.
+We specifically use `GPT-4o` to improve the table data extraction accuracy and demonstrate how this approach outperforms the industry-standard RAG toolkits.

-We specifically chose the finance domain since the files are heavily reliant on using tables in different forms.
-We also compare in few examples how regular RAG setups fail to answer questions based on the tables.
+We focused on the finance domain because financial documents often rely heavily on tables in various forms.
+This showcase highlights the limitations of traditional RAG setups, which struggle to answer questions based on table data.
+By contrast, our multimodal RAG approach excels in extracting accurate information from tables.

 We use the `GPT-4o` in two parts:
 - Extracting and understanding the tables inside the PDF